Complete Guide on 67 Parts of a Bicycle: Names, Functions & Diagram

 Tire

 It is made of rubber with metal wires inside it.
-Due to the metallic wires, it gets good strength to sit on the rim and get a good grip.
+Due to the metallic wires, they have the strength to sit on the rim and have a good grip.
 Inside the tire, the tube is present and filled with air.

 Due to the better grip of the tire on the rim, the tub does not come outside.
-Tire gives better friction between roads for getting better stability while riding.
+Tires create better friction between roads for better stability while riding.

 Valve Stem or Simply Valve